Ex-49er Dan Bunz still revels in game-saving stop in Super Bowl XVI

 Dan Bunz was spotted in Europe a few years ago, recognized as “that Super Bowl guy.”

 Yep.
 That was him.
-Rangy No. 57 on your television monitor, all those years ago, zeroing in on Charles Alexander.
-It came on third down, on Jan.
+Rangy No. 57 on your television, all those years ago, zeroing in on Charles Alexander.
+It came on third down at the Cincinnati Bengals’ 1-yard line in the third quarter on Jan.
 24, 1982.
-A text-book solo tackle, a missile to a regal submarine.
-The missile won, and so did the 49ers, using Bunz’s storied stop to help beat the Cincinnati Bengals 26-21 in Super Bowl XVI.
+A textbook solo tackle, a missile to a submarine.
+The missile won, and so did the 49ers, 26-21 in Super Bowl XVI.

-Bunz delights in sharing stories in any continent.
-His eyes widen, as if about to devour a ball carrier, and then he offers up all the lusty details.
+Bunz delights in sharing stories on any continent.
+His eyes widen, as if he’s about to devour a ballcarrier, and then he offers up all the lusty details.
 What down it was.
 How his chin strap split.
-Why it still resonates.
+Why the play still resonates.

-The Oakmont High School product and life-long Placer County resident was in his verbal element on Wednesday afternoon, introduced as a member of the 2017 Sacramento Sports Hall of Fame class.
+The Oakmont High School product and lifelong Placer County resident was in his verbal element Wednesday afternoon, introduced as a member of the 2017 Sacramento Sports Hall of Fame class.

-Bunz will be inducted Friday night at Thunder Valley Casino along with former NFL player Ken O’Brien, former major-league baseball star Derrek Lee, former baseball player and current broadcaster Buck Martinez, Olympic athlete Stacy Dragila and Special Olympics athlete Patrick Underly.
+Bunz will be inducted Friday night at Thunder Valley Casino with former NFL quarterback Ken O’Brien, former major-league baseball star Derrek Lee, former major leaguer and current broadcaster Buck Martinez, ex-Olympic gold medalist Stacy Dragila and Special Olympics athlete Patrick Underly.

 “The tackle, ‘The Stop,’ it’s the highlight of my career, and I don’t mind talking about it,” Bunz said with a laugh.
 “People tell me exactly where they were, what they were doing, when I made the tackle, even in Europe.
 Europe!
 I’ve had people go berserk!”

 People have called Bunz a bit berserk, or worse, and he rolls with it.
 He said one has to be a bit of a loon to play middle linebacker.
-And this is a man comfortable in his own skin or jersey.
-Bunz and his wife, Liz, a retired Rocklin dentist, own the 13.5 acre Bywater Hollow Lavender Farm in Lincoln.
-Bunz, 61, is also in his 22nd year teaching at Sutter Middle School, a passion he says, “I absolutely love.”
+And this is a man comfortable in his own skin, or jersey.
+Bunz and his wife, Liz, a retired Rocklin dentist, own the 13.5-acre Bywater Hollow Lavender Farm in Lincoln.
+Bunz, 61, is also in his 22nd year teaching physical education at Sutter Middle School, which he says, “I absolutely love.”

 Bunz may still have linebacker-tough hands, looking as if they could rip a full beer can in half, but he has a delicate touch.
 He sews his share of lavender-scented eye pillows.
 Bunz and lavender.
 Let that sink in a moment.
 Bunz explains that he has built up a lot of estrogen with a wife he adores and two daughters he equally cherishes.